Quadratic form: Real quadratic forms

 where the associated symmetric matrix is diagonal.
 Moreover, the coefficients λ_{1}, λ_{2}, ..., λ_{n} are determined uniquely up to a permutation.

-If the change of variables is given by an invertible matrix that is not necessarily orthogonal, one can suppose that all coefficients λ_{i} are 0, 1, or −1.
-Sylvester's law of inertia states that the numbers of each 0, 1, and −1 are invariants of the quadratic form, in the sense that any other diagonalization will contain the same number of each.
-The signature of the quadratic form is the triple (n_{0}, n_{+}, n_{−}), where these components count the number of 0s, number of 1s, and the number of −1s, respectively.
+If the change of variables is given by an invertible matrix that is not necessarily orthogonal, one can suppose that all coefficients λ_{i} are 0, +1, or −1.
+Sylvester's law of inertia states that the numbers of each 0, +1, and −1 are invariants of the quadratic form, in the sense that any other diagonalization will contain the same number of each.
+The signature of the quadratic form is the triple (n_{0}, n_{+}, n_{−}), where these components count the number of 0s, number of +1s, and the number of −1s, respectively.
 Sylvester's law of inertia shows that this is a well-defined quantity attached to the quadratic form.

-The case when all λ_{i} have the same sign is especially important: in this case the quadratic form is called positive definite (all 1) or negative definite (all −1).
-If none of the terms are 0, then the form is called nondegenerate; this includes positive definite, negative definite, and isotropic quadratic form (a mix of 1 and −1); equivalently, a nondegenerate quadratic form is one whose associated symmetric form is a nondegenerate bilinear form.
-A real vector space with an indefinite nondegenerate quadratic form of index (p, q) (denoting p 1s and q −1s) is often denoted as R^{p,q} particularly in the physical theory of spacetime.
+The case when all λ_{i} have the same sign is especially important: in this case the quadratic form is called positive definite (all +1) or negative definite (all −1).
+If none of the terms are 0, then the form is called nondegenerate; this includes positive definite, negative definite, and isotropic quadratic form (a mix of +1 and −1); equivalently, a nondegenerate quadratic form is one whose associated symmetric form is a nondegenerate bilinear form.
+A real vector space with an indefinite nondegenerate quadratic form of index (p, q) (count p of +1s, and q of −1s) is often denoted as ℝ^{p,q} particularly in the physical theory of spacetime.